Design is one of those tricky areas of business which some people seem innately good at and others are terrible.

 That said, though we might all have an opinion on it, we don’t all do a great job in turning nice ideas into beautiful user-friendly realities.

-This checklist is primarily oriented at freelance designers who are designing websites for clients.
+Our Web Design Process is primarily oriented at freelance designers who are designing websites for clients.
 We’ve constructed this process in a way where both the designer and the client can use it as a collaborative space for the duration of the project.

 When you upload work to the checklist, the client can check it out and then record their feedback in another field.
-With Process Street’s task based assignments and due dates, you can set dates for both deliverables and feedback with notifications enabled.
+With Process Street’s task-based assignments and due dates, you can set dates for both deliverables and feedback with notifications enabled.
 It’s collaboration through a linear timeline.

 UX Design Process